shawnmckinney/apache-fortress-quickstart/CENTOS7-10-STEP-GUIDE.md

 ### Access the container's file system:

 ```
-docker exec -it fortress bash
+docker exec -it openldap-fortress bash
 ```